-- (a) authorised under subsection (1); or - (b) a member of a class of persons that is authorised under subsection (1). - (1) The Director may authorise persons or a class of persons for the purposes of this Division. - (2) The Director may require any authorised person to assist in carrying out a direction under this Division. - (3) An authorised person or police officer, in assisting in carrying out the direction, may - (a) enter, by reasonable force if necessary, any place it is reasonably necessary to do so to enable the direction to be carried out or to -
+- authorised under subsection (1); (a) or - a member of a class of persons (b) authorised that is under subsection (1). - (1) The Director may authorise persons or a class of persons for the purposes of this Division. - The Director may require any authorised person (2) to assist in carrying out a direction under this Division. - An authorised person or police officer, in (3) assisting in carrying out the direction, may - enter, by reasonable force if necessary, any place it is reasonably necessary to do so to enable the direction to be carried out or to -